paynl/sdk/README.md

 ### Requirements

-The Pay.nl PHP SDK works on php versions 5.3, 5.4, 5.5, 5.6, 7.0 and 7.1
-Also the php curl extension needs to be installed.
+The Pay.nl PHP SDK works on php versions 5.6 or higher, and requires the php curl extension.

 ### Quick start and examples